 - Threshold pieces

-The first step in this process was to measure the floor and calculate the square footage so we would know how much Allure flooring we would need to purchase.
+The first step to installing vinyl plank flooring was to measure the floor and calculate the square footage so we would know how much Allure flooring we would need to purchase.
 We needed a little over 30 square feet, so two boxes of Allure flooring was more than enough with 20 square feet in a box.

 The next step was the scariest because once we started there was no turning back!
 We ripped out all the carpeting in the main room of the motorhome.
 Since the carpeting goes into and under the cabinetry we just took a box cutter and cut it out as close to the cabinets as possible.
 Once we got started, ripping out the carpeting was pretty fun!